-Zurich, Switzerland is an international hub for business travelers but also a fabulous place for family vacations!
+Zurich, Switzerland is an international hub for business travelers but also a great place for the whole family!
 Check out what to do in Zurich with kids.

-While the capitol of Switzerland is a huge international hub for business travelers, it's also a fantastic place for families.
+While the capitol of Switzerland is a huge international hub for business travelers, it’s also a fun place for families.

 Zurich is more of a milder, gentler, quieter embrace by the locals that you’ll feel here.
 We always felt welcome with our children wherever we went in Zurich.